ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 **Returned values**

-- Host name if ClickHouse can parse the input string as a URL, otherwise an empty string.
+- Host name if the input string can be parsed as a URL, otherwise an empty string.
 [String](../data-types/string.md).

 **Example**